jcropsey-gatech/CS4641B-2021/docs/index.md

 ### Unsupervised

-A k-means elbow analysis in the range of $k = \[4,40\]$ was performed on the entire data set using Yellowbrick's [K-Elbow Visualizer](https://www.scikit-yb.org/en/latest/api/cluster/elbow.html).
+A k-means elbow analysis in the range of k = \[4,40\] was performed on the entire data set using Yellowbrick's [K-Elbow Visualizer](https://www.scikit-yb.org/en/latest/api/cluster/elbow.html).
 Higher orders were examined in narrower ranges due to the increased processing time associated with higher orders.

 	model = KMeans();
 	visualizer = KElbowVisualizer(model, k=(2,40));